Guidelines for Article Authors and Communications committee Members

 The Kansas Association of Mappers (KAM) publishes unique, timely, and pioneering articles that advance knowledge in all aspects of geography and mapping in general, more specifically, in the areas of: GIS, appraisal, local and state government, and private industry.
-The newsletter is compiled and reviewed by the KAM Publication Committee.
+The newsletter is compiled and reviewed by the KAM Communications Committee.
 KAM publishes four (4) Metes and Bounds Newsletters each calendar year on its website and via email to its members

 All attempts are made to publish our newsletters as close as possible to each season change.
 The newsletters contain articles, artwork, and news about KAM Members, upcoming local conference information, and advertising.